sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 }
 ```

-If you have custom build need this may vary.
+If you have custom build need this script may vary.
 Export component from `index.ts`.
 Create a [Storybook](https://storybook.js.org/docs/react/get-started/introduction) story for live devtools of your component.